The Velvet: Songs

 The extended play consists of five new songs and three remixes for "7월7일 (One of These Nights)".
 Described as an R&B ballad with a polished rhythm, the lead single was composed by Hwang Chan-hee, Andreas Öberg & Maria Marcus and penned by Seo Ji-eum of Jam Factory, who also wrote the lyrics for their hit "Dumb Dumb".
 Jeff Benjamin of Fuse described it as a standard ballad which opens "with strings and piano before evolving into a sweeping, orchestral arrangement" until a trap beat kicks in at the 1:40 mark "to give the strings a modern flavor".
 Three other versions of the song: the normal version, the De-Capo version, the Joe Millionaire version and the Piano version were all included.
 The song also drew inspiration from the Korean festival Chilseok, which is celebrated on the seventh the day of the seventh month (hence the Korean title "7월7일").
 The original tale tells the story of lovers Jingnyeo and Gyeonu, who were separated by the heavenly king and only allowed to meet on the seventh day of the seventh month of the lunar calendar.

 Other compositions of the extended play include the Daniel "Obi" Klein and Charli Taft-assisted "Cool Hot Sweet Love", the 90's R&B flavored "Light Me Up" and "First Time".
 "Light Me Up" marked the first production from songwriter and producer Deez to the group, who would later participate more frequently in many of the quintet's releases, while "First Time" was written and produced solely by S.M.'s longtime songwriter and producer Kenzie.
 Initially a 1989 song by S.M.
 Entertainment founder Lee Soo-man, "Rose Scent Breeze" was covered by member Wendy, Seulgi and Joy and included as the last song for the extended play.

 Promotion

-Red Velvet held a special broadcast through the Naver app V on March 15, showing their new hairstyles for the first time as they talked about their preparations for their 'comeback'.
+Red Velvet held a special broadcast through Naver's V app on March 15, showing their new hairstyles for the first time as they talked about their preparations for their 'comeback'.
 After the announcement of their album's delay, the group appeared on the March 16 broadcast of 'Good Morning FM' to talk about the album and the title track, "7월7일 (One of These Nights)".
 The group also held another special broadcast on the V app hours before the album's release.
 Red Velvet started their promotions on music shows through M!
 Countdown where they performed both the title track and a shortened version of "Cool Hot Sweet Love".

 Red Velvet won their first music show trophy for the song on March 22 on The Show.